-- Always have on hand the complete list of your medications Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
+• Always have on hand the complete list of your medications

+Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
 Give it to you doctor and your pharmacist.
-It is important to make them aware of any change. - Notify your doctor that you are receiving sunitinib should you have to undergo surgery while on treatment.
+It is important to make them aware of any change.

+Notify your physician that you are receiving sunitinib if you have to undergo surgery while on treatment.